 So, righteousness for your church is also doing the right thing by those in your flock.
 Inspire, equip and empower them.
 Invite speakers to events who can share solutions from poverty to prosperity, homelessness to overcoming the orphan spirit and having a home in a new family, from unemployment to full employment, from struggling business to thriving employer, etc, whatever is affecting your sheep.

-Where there is injustice, whether it be against minorities such as African Americans, or Maoris in New Zealand (Aotearoa), indigenous Australians in Australia, or refugees, or the glass ceiling for women in certain spheres, choose to be part of the solution.
+Where there is injustice, whether it be against minorities such as in particular instances against the indigenous population of a country, or refugees, or the glass ceiling for women in certain spheres, choose to be part of the solution.
 Prayer as well as action.
 Action could be signing petitions, raising awareness, loving people in practical ways, helping lift others up rather than welfare, and generally being the light in the dark.

 Kingdom finances: In the past, Christians have done well with provision.
 When times have been tough, I am sure we have all heard stories of miraculous provision after prayer.
 Yet in this new era, the Kingdom of God or Kingdom of Heaven era, I believe we are called to not just provision or survival, but overflow and multiplication.
 We see the concept of multiplication from Genesis all the way through to the New Testament, especially with the parable of the sower (Mk 4: 1 – 20).
 We also see this with the parables of the minas (Lk 19: 11 – 27) and the parable of the talents (Mt 25: 14 – 30).
 We are called to multiply.
 When we operate in multiplication, increase, expansions of blessings, including stewarding wealth and riches, we will be given much.
 I believe it is no accident that right now in the United States of America and in Australia we are being led by men who have proven faithful with finances.
 President Trump proved faithful in private enterprise, while Prime Minister Morrison is a former Treasurer.